cfsworkload/business-intelligence/README.md

 text field.
 ![EXAMPLE](images/Bluemix ER Cloudant Repo.png)

-1. Download the pipes-report.zip from the pipes-app workspace.
+1. Download the **pipes-report.zip** file from the pipes-app workspace.
 2. In the Embeddable Reporting service console, click "Import Package" and upload the previously downloaded pipes-report.zip.
 ![EXAMPLE](images/Bluemix ER Packages.png)
 3. You now need to configure the data source to point to your dashDB database instead.
 In the "Data Sources" tab, click the data source Name